leesahanders/laser-cutter/README.md

 - Object, Group, Transform
 - Edit, Resize Page to Selection

+# All about tabs

+3.4mm tab thicknesses work with 1/8 inch wood.

 # Laser Cutter settings

 Tested on the laser cutter at the Boulder, Colorado Solid State Depot Makerspace.